Representation theory of the Lorentz group: Euclidean rotations

 where the D^{l} are obtained from the representatives of odd dimension of the generators of rotation.

-The Möbius group
+Möbius group

 The identity component of the Lorentz group is isomorphic to the Möbius group M. This group can be thought of as conformal mappings of either the complex plane or, via stereographic projection, the Riemann sphere.
 In this way, the Lorentz group itself can be thought of as acting conformally on the complex plane or on the Riemann sphere.